gatsbyjs/gatsby/docs/docs/deploying-to-qovery.md

 ## Introduction

-[Qovery](https://www.qovery.com) is a fully-managed Cloud platform where you can host your modern application (web, database, broker, storage).
+[Qovery](https://www.qovery.com) is a fully-managed cloud platform where you can host your modern applications.
+It can not only build and host your Gatsby site, but also take care of your backend applications, databases, message brokers and other services.

 > Trusted by developers from great companies - Google, Red Hat, Elastic and more